-Center for Public Education and Community Engagement
+Center for Public Education

-The Center for Public Education and Community Engagement (CPECE) considers education a civil and human right, a public good, and both a process and a goal.
+The Center for Urban Education considers education a civil and human right, a public good, and both a process and a goal.
 Through education young people develop opportunities and civic competence.
 Many of society's problems (poverty, disenfranchisement, discrimination) manifest themselves in public schools.
 In the past these issues were most present in urban school settings, but they are now also found in suburban and rural areas.
-TCU's CPECE seeks to understand the complexity of public education at the system level and build connections with individual schools.
+TCU's Center for Public Education seeks to understand the complexity of public education at the system level and build connections with individual schools.
 Initiatives include: